tdaylan/pcat/docs/index.rst

 - ``cond`` Condensed catalog related plots
 - ``deltllik`` Log-likelihood difference for all proposals
-- ``lpri`` Log-lprior and other terms in the acceptance ratio for all proposals
+- ``lpri`` Log-prior and other terms in the acceptance ratio for all proposals
 - ``spmr`` Split and merge related plots
 - ``varbscal`` Marginal and joint distributions of all quantities, i.e., model parameters and derived variables.
 - ``varbscalproc`` Same as above, but individually for each chain.